gospime/derby-pug/Readme.md

 $ npm install git://github.com/cray0000/jade.git --save-dev
 ```

- Can be used to compile your views from /jade/**/*.jade to /views/**/*.html
- or in conjunction with task-runners like [grunt-contrib-jade](https://github.com/gruntjs/grunt-contrib-jade) or simply by calling something like:
+ Can be used in conjunction with task-runners like [grunt-contrib-jade](https://github.com/cray0000/grunt-contrib-jade) or directly by calling for example:

 ```bash
 $ ./node_modules/.bin/jade -w ./jade/ --out ./views/**/